Posted By PayNW November 11, 2022

 The number of states with legalized cannabis is rapidly growing, both recreationally and medically, and so is the number of cannabis-related businesses (CRBs) that serve those markets.
-However, with marijuana still considered an illegal substance under federal law, there are many challenges to operating a cannabis-related business.
+However, with cannabis still considered an illegal substance under federal law, there are many challenges to operating a cannabis-related business in the northwest, or anywhere cannabis is legal in the country.

 Operating a Cannabis Business